nyoom-engineering/nyoom.nvim/.github/README.md

 - Improved startuptime by 20-30ms: decreased lazy loading and optimized code.
 - Improved keybinding support: macros for buffer-local mappings and which-key documentation have been added.
 Nyoom default bindings are now documented within which-key
 - Improved treesitter integration.
 Textobjects and support for conjure evaluation using treesitter have been added.

-Note: The reasoning for the change in compiler support is that its far more seamless for the user, it implements a lua bytecode cache (removing the need for impatient.nvim), and its still faster than tangerine or aniseed.
-Users are welcome to paste in some code from an older version of Nyoom and adjust the compiler to their liking.
-In fact, I encourage you to try it out if you prefer tangerine or aniseed, its a great intro into basic fennel syntax!

 ## Showcase